 Users can switch cellular data usage off locally on their device.
-To allow the operator to offer IR 92 / IR 94 and RCS services to their customers even in these use cases, the data off switch shall have an operator configurable impact on the device connectivity.
+To allow the operator to offer RCS services to their customers even in these use cases, the data off switch shall have an operator configurable impact on the device connectivity.
 The service provider should ensure a good service experience if IP service usage is allowed although the data switch was set to off by the end user.
-The parameters to do so are introduced in section A.1.14 and are applicable for primary devices when RCS is not using the internet APN (see section 2.8.1.4).
+The procedures for cellular data off are applicable for primary devices when RCS is not using the internet APN (see section 2.8.1.4).